 INVESTMENT POOLS

 Shares of beneficial interest issued by a joint powers authority organized pursuant to Government Code Section 6509.7, which invests in the securities and obligations as authorized under 53601 (a) to (o), inclusive, and that comply with the investment restrictions of Government Code Sections 53600 through 53610 and Section 53630.
-The County Investment Manager shall be required to investigate all local government investment pools prior to investing and perform a quarterly review thereafter while the funds are invested in the pool.
-The analysis shall include, but is not limited to, the following characteristics of a pool/fund as part of its investigation and quarterly review:
+The County Investment Manager shall be required to investigate all local government investment pools prior to investing.
+The analysis shall include, but is not limited to, the following characteristics of a pool/fund as part of its investigation and review:

 Eligible securities